yours7himanshu/v4/docs/content/business/okrs.md

 - KR4: Partner with 500 workshop/bootcamp organizers
 - KR5: Support 100 instructors in running online Zoom classes

-### O3: Empower artists to grow their audience and income, reaching €221K in service revenue.
+**O3: Empower artists to grow their audience and income, reaching €221K in service revenue.**

-Key Results:

 - KR1: Onboard and actively engage 200 dance instructors on the platform
 - KR2: Attract 200 DJs to list and manage their services